sujeet-bhalerao/alternating-sum/README.md

 - `m` iterates from 1 to ceil((k+1)/4),
 - `h` iterates from `1` through (k-1)/2.

-Each (m,h) pair is evaluated against the following condition:
+Each (m,h) pair is evaluated against the following conditions:

 {2mh/k} >= {h/k} and {2mh/k} > 0.5

 where `{x}` denotes the fractional part of a real number `x`.

 For each prime `k`, the script calculates and records: